RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 ## Introduction

-In this report, I present an overview of the work I have done to design, implement, and query a relational database system tailored for the FIFA Women's World Cup scenario.
-The entire program operates within a Python environment, specifically for a Linux command-line interface (CLI), ensuring seamless execution and interaction without the need for direct MySQL database access.
+In this report, I present an overview of the work I have done to design, implement, and query a database system designed for Scenario A, The FIFA Women's World Cup.
+The entire program can be operated running `python3 ./Program/menu.py` in a linux command-line interface (CLI) (i.e. a terminal in the Virtual Desktop).
+No direct MySQL database access is required.

-Throughout this project, I have followed the step-by-step process taught in the lecture slides to design an entity-relationship model, implement a relational schema, and populate a database with sample data.
-Furthermore, I created and executed a suite of SQL queries, using advanced features such as stored procedures and views to enhance the database's functionality.
-The culmination of these efforts (along with my painful perfectionism) is a system that meets the specified requirements and also demonstrates the practical application of modern database concepts.
+Throughout this project, I treated the lecture slides like my bible to design an entity-relationship (ER) model, implement the relational schema, and populate a database with sample data from the csv filed available in Blackboard.
+I also created and executed a suite of SQL queries, using advanced features such as stored procedures and views to enhance the database's functionality.
+The culmination of these efforts (along with the fact that I am unfortunately a perfectionist) is a system that meets most of the specified requirements and also demonstrates the practical application of modern database concepts.

-I have documented the entire process, reflecting on the design and implementation decisions, identifying challenges, and suggesting improvements.
-This documentation serves as a testament to the numerous hours spent testing, refactoring, and debugging to ensure the delivery of a high-quality database system.
+I have documented the entire process, reflecting on the design and implementation decisions, identifying challenges, and suggesting improvements should I attempt something similar in the future.
+This documentation serves as a 'lens' into the numerous hours spent testing, refactoring, and debugging to ensure the delivery of a high-quality database system via Python.

+### GitHub and Version Control

-If you are interested in a more intricate view of the development of my project, you are welcome to review my private GitHub repository (happy to give access just don't want to compromise academic integrity), which contains well over 200 commits that highlight the pain I experienced testing and refactoring, refactoring and testing, and then some more (and also the evolution of this assignment).
-The repository is a testament to the dedication and rigorous attention to detail that has been the hallmark of this project.
+I used GitHub to document this project so if you are interested in a more chronological view of the development of my project, you are welcome to review my `private GitHub repository` (happy to give access just don't want to compromise academic integrity), which contains 202 commits at the time of writing and highlight the pain I experienced during testing and refactoring, refactoring and testing, and then testing some more (and also the evolution of this assignment).

 [GitHub Repository: RJTLM/DSFinalAssignment](https://github.com/RJTLM/DSFinalAssignment)

-By doing this assignment I have been able to apply theoretical knowledge learned in class to a real-world context, and the following sections will detail the processes and methodologies used to achieve (and not quite) the objectives set forth.
+By doing this assignment I have been able to apply theoretical knowledge learned in class to a real-world scenario, and the following sections highlight the processes and methodologies used to achieve the objectives herein.

 ## Design of the Database

 ### Entity Selection

-In designing the database for the FIFA Women's World Cup, careful consideration was given to the selection of entities, their relationships, and the data types of their attributes.
-The goal was to create a robust and scalable model that accurately reflects the complexities of the tournament while remaining intuitive and efficient for querying and data manipulation.
+The design of the database for the FIFA Women's World Cup evolved over numerous iterations and careful consideration was given to the selection of entities, their relationships and cardinality.

 #### Entities and Attributes

-The primary entities identified for this database are `Match`, `Team`, `Player`, `Event`, `Manager`, and `Referee`.
-These entities encompass the core components of the tournament and are described as follows:
+The entities for this database are `Match`, `Team`, `Player`, `Event`, `Manager`, and `Referee`.
+These entities are central components of the tournament and are described as follows:

 - **Match**: Represents individual games played within the tournament.
 Attributes include unique identifiers, scores, penalties, attendance, venue, and related event information.
 The `MatchID` serves as the primary key, ensuring each match is uniquely identifiable.